IBM (IBM) Dividend Report

 Management Team

 IBM’s leadership is anchored by Arvind Krishna, who serves as Chairman and Chief Executive Officer.
 Since taking the helm in 2020, Krishna has played a central role in driving the company’s evolution toward hybrid cloud infrastructure and AI-driven solutions.
 His focus has been on reshaping IBM to better align with the future of enterprise technology, including automation, cybersecurity, and data platforms.
+The consistency of IBM’s strategic messaging under Krishna has been one of the more underrated aspects of the company’s recovery, giving institutional investors a clear framework against which to evaluate progress.

 Working alongside him is James Kavanaugh, IBM’s Senior Vice President and Chief Financial Officer.
 Kavanaugh has been pivotal in executing the company’s financial strategy while supporting innovation-led investment.
 He brings a pragmatic approach to managing IBM’s balance sheet and cash flow, ensuring that even during periods of transformation, shareholder returns and financial stability remain priorities.
+His emphasis on free cash flow as the defining metric of IBM’s financial health has been a consistent thread through every earnings call and investor presentation.

 Valuation and Stock Performance